A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Introduction

 \section{Introduction}

+Society, arts, culture, science and even daily life is engulfed by the concept of randomness.
+One of the major usage of randomness is in generating numbers for diverse fields of practices.
 History of human race gives evidence that, since the ancient times, people has generated random numbers for various purposes.
 As an example, for them, the output of rolling a dice was a sermon of God!
 However, in the modern times, researchers and scientists have discovered diverse applications and fields, like probability theory, game theory, information theory, statistics, gambling, computer simulation, cryptography, pattern recognition, VLSI testing etc., which require random numbers.
 Most of these applications entail numbers, which appear to be random, but which can be reproduced on demand.
 Such numbers, which are generated by a background algorithm, are called pseudo-random numbers and the implementation of the algorithms as pseudo-random number generators (PRNGs).
 In this work, however, by random number, we will mean pseudo-random numbers only.